-The Committee could not agree on upper limits on accuracy that all conforming imlementations must meet, for example, "addition is no worse than 2 ULPs for all implementations."
+The Committee could not agree on upper limits on accuracy that all conforming implementations must meet, for example, "addition is no worse than 2 ULPs for all implementations."
 This is a quality of implementation issue.

-Implementations that conform to IEC 559 have one half ULP accuracy in round-to-nearest mode, and one ULP accuracy in the other three rounding modes, for the basic arithmetic operations and square root.
+Implementations that conform to IEC 60559 have one half ULP accuracy in round-to-nearest mode, and one ULP accuracy in the other three rounding modes, for the basic arithmetic operations and square root.
 For other floating point arithmetics, it is a rare implementation that has worse than one ULP accuracy for the basic arithmetic operations.

-The accuracy of binary-decimal converions and format conversions are discussed elsewhere in the Standard.
+The accuracy of decimal-to-binary conversions and format conversions are discussed elsewhere in the Standard.